castorini/anserini/docs/regressions/regressions-dl19-passage.cohere-embed-english-v3.0.flat-int8.cached.md

 # Anserini Regressions: MS MARCO Passage Ranking

-**Model**: [Cohere embed-english-v3.0](https://docs.cohere.com/reference/embed) with HNSW quantized indexes (using pre-encoded queries)
+**Model**: [Cohere embed-english-v3.0](https://docs.cohere.com/reference/embed) with quantized flat indexes (using cached queries)

 This page describes regression experiments, integrated into Anserini's regression testing framework, using the [Cohere embed-english-v3.0](https://docs.cohere.com/reference/embed) model on the [TREC 2019 Deep Learning Track passage ranking task](https://trec.nist.gov/data/deep2019.html).

-In these experiments, we are using pre-encoded queries (i.e., cached results of query encoding).
+In these experiments, we are using cached queries (i.e., cached results of query encoding).

 The exact configurations for these regressions are stored in [this YAML file](../../src/main/resources/regression/dl19-passage.cohere-embed-english-v3.0.flat-int8.cached.yaml).
 Note that this page is automatically generated from [this template](../../src/main/resources/docgen/templates/dl19-passage.cohere-embed-english-v3.0.flat-int8.cached.template) as part of Anserini's regression pipeline, so do not modify this page directly; modify the template instead and then run `bin/build.sh` to rebuild the documentation.